 Interestingly, anxiety causes a lot of very similar fears and recurring thoughts that people have a hard time shaking.
 That's likely because anxiety symptoms can be very similar between individuals.
 Identifying when you’re having these thoughts is the first step in managing them.
 Below, we'll look at some of the most common recurring thoughts that occur in those that suffer from anxiety, where they can come from and ways of beginning to challenge them.

 "Something is Wrong - I'm Going to Die."

 This is a disturbingly common thought.
-It's one that affects those that that suffer from panic attacks.
+It's one that affects those that that suffer from panic attacks particularly.
 It occurs because panic attacks create two things: an intense feeling of doom, and physical symptoms that mimic more serious diseases - like heart attacks and brain tumors.
 Often these physical symptoms are misinterpreted as signs that you are very ill.
 It occurs in the moment, but the health anxiety can last long after, convincing people that they have diseases like multiple sclerosis.

 This is a very hard thought to handle.
 But there are several steps you can take.
 First, make sure you've gone to the doctor.
 Have them give you a complete checkup to set your mind at ease.
 Learn about the physical symptoms of anxiety and the fight or flight response.
 Many of the symptoms you thought were caused by serious illness are actually common to anxiety.

 It's not easy.
-You should take my 7 minute anxiety test if you haven't yet, where you can see all of the symptoms associated with anxiety and receive a score for your symptoms.
 You also need to start treating your panic attacks as soon as you can - the sooner they stop, the sooner these thoughts leave you.